 Some of our clients have used VirtualTerminal's screen scraping capabilities to retrieve a HTML code to send to the browser to display, but although this is suitable for some scenarios, it is not perfect.

-A better option would be to implement an AJAX client-side control that establishes a WebSocket connection to the ASP.NET application, receives screen data and updates its screen accordingly (and send back the keystrokes).
-This will be easier with the next release which will support custom render targets.
+A better option is to implement an AJAX client-side control that establishes a WebSocket connection to the ASP.NET application, receives screen data and updates its screen accordingly (and send back the keystrokes).

 The web application supports both SSH and telnet (please note that username/password is only relevant to SSH) and works in all major browsers, although possibly not in some of their outdated versions.